BIMI Settings

 Authority & Certificate

-In order to obtain a certificate you'll need to purchase one from a certificate provider.
-A provider like DigiCert will follow the following process:
+To obtain a certificate, you'll need to purchase one from a certificate provider.
+A provider like DigiCert follows this process:

 - Prove domain ownership with DNS TXT record